-A. David Moody is currently completing a 3-volume critical biography of Ezra Pound, Ezra Pound: Poet.
+A. David Moody is the author of a 3-volume critical biography of Ezra Pound, Ezra Pound: Poet.
 A Portrait of the Man & His Work (Oxford University Press).
-Vol. 1 was published in 2007; vol. 2 is due autumn 2014; and vol. 3 in autumn 2015.
+Vol. 1 was published in 2007; vol. 2 in 2014; vol. 3 in 2015.

 Derwent College D/J/006